hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/QBFT.md

 * Contract validator selection - Use a smart contract to specify the validators used to propose and validate blocks.

+Users can create their own smart contracts to manage validators based on their organisation's requirements.
+[View the example smart contract] for more information on how to create one.

 !!! important

     You cannot use the JSON-RPC calls to add or remove validators when using a smart contract to manage nodes.
     You must interact with the contract functions using transactions.

-You can deploy the validator smart contract in a new QBFT network by specifying the contract details in the [genesis file](#genesis-file).
-Use [transitions](#transitions) to swap between block header validator selection and contract validator selection in an existing network.
+You can pre-deploy the validator smart contract in a new QBFT network by specifying the contract details in the [genesis file](#genesis-file).
+For existing QBFT networks you need to compile and deploy the contract using a transaction, then obtain the contract address from the receipt and use that in a [transition](#swap-validator-management-methods).

+You can use [transitions](#transitions) to swap between block header validator selection and contract validator selection in an existing network.

 For block header validator selection, initial validators are configured in the genesis file's [`extraData`](#extra-data) property, whereas the initial validators when using the contract validator selection method are configured in the genesis file's `storage` section.

-!!! important

-    Users can create their own smart contracts to manage validators based on their organisation's requirements.
-[View the example smart contract] for more information on how to create one.

 ## Genesis file